apache/metron/metron-interface/metron-alerts/README.md

 ## E2E Tests

+#Caveats
+1. E2E tests uses data from full-dev wherever applicable.
+The tests assume rest-api's are available @http://node1:8082

+1. E2E tests are run on headless chrome to see the chrome browser  in action remove the '--headless' parameter of chromeOptions in metron/metron-interface/metron-alerts/protractor.conf.js file

+1. E2E tests deletes all the data in HBase table 'metron_update' and Elastic search index 'meta_alerts_index' for testing against its test data

-An expressjs server is available for mocking the elastic search api.
+An expressjs server is available for accessing the rest api.

 1. Run e2e webserver :
     ```